Albert Apponyi: Political career

 Count Albert Apponyi became a member of the Hungarian Parliament in 1872 and remained a member almost uninterrupted until his death.

 Returning home from his travels abroad, he soon found himself in the thick of the political life of the time.
 In 1872, he was elected as a member of the Hungarian Parliament for the first time, and after that he was a member of the Hungarian legislature until his death, practically without interruption.
 He won his first mandate in the district of Szentendre as a member of the platform of Ferenc Deák.
 "Everyone greeted me with a certain curiosity", he writes in his memoirs of his first appearance in the House of Representatives, "but few with sympathy.
 The left considered me the offspring of the conservatives, the liberal Deák supporters saw me as the representative of an ultramontane action'.
 Curiosity was soon replaced by warm interest, however, because his oratory skills were a sensation from the very first time he spoke (in the detailed debate on the 1873 budget, he spoke in favour of the establishment of a National Academy of Music).

-In the general elections of 1875 - the terms of the Parliament were then still three years - he lost the elections in three places: in Kőszeg, in a district of Bačka and in an Oláh district of Transylvania, as you write: he failed in the elections, if not from the Carpathians to the Adriatic, but from the Vág to the Olt, from the Danube to the Tisza.
-Only in 1877 was he elected - but this time unanimously - in the now vacant Bobro district in the county of Arav county, on the platform of the conservative Sennyey party.
+In the general elections of 1875 – the terms of the Parliament were then still three years – he lost the elections in three places: in Kőszeg, in a district of Bačka and in an Oláh district of Transylvania, as you write: he failed in the elections, if not from the Carpathians to the Adriatic, but from the Vág to the Olt, from the Danube to the Tisza.
+Only in 1877 was he elected – but this time unanimously – in the now vacant Bobró district in the county of Árva county, on the platform of the conservative Sennyey party.
 Until then, he represented that party's position in the upper House of the parliament (House of Magnates).